New Book Examines How America's Growth Obsession Is Poisoning Its Own Water Supply

 A public discussion in Aarhus brought together researchers from México, Brazil, Denmark, and the US around Daniel Mains's new book on water, politics, and infrastructure in urban Oklahoma.

-Nourishing Growth and Suffocating Life: Water, Politics, and Infrastructure in Urban Oklahoma was the centerpiece of a book launch and public discussion held on 4 June at Café Mellemfolk, Mejlgade 53, Aarhus C. The event was co-sponsored by CEBRAGA (Center for Brazilian and Global Affairs), the Departments of Global Studies and Anthropology, and the AU Water Cluster — with LACUA (the Latin American Centre at Aarhus University) also participating.
+Nourishing Growth and Suffocating Life: Water, Politics, and Infrastructure in Urban Oklahoma was the centerpiece of a book launch and public discussion held on 4 June at Café Mellemfolk, Mejlgade 53, Aarhus C. The event was co-sponsored by CEBRAGA (Center for Brazilian and Global Affairs), the Departments of Global Studies and Anthropology, and the AU Water Cluster — with LACUA also participating.

-Ciara Kierens, Professor at Aarhus University and leader of the FILTERSCAPE project, brought perspectives on water politics, health, and technology in Denmark and Mexico.
-Léa Lebeaupin-Salamon, a postdoctoral researcher at UC Louvain in Belgium, contributed from her active research on water politics in Brazil.
-The event was moderated by Derek Pardue of Aarhus University, co-founder of CEBRAGA.
+Ciara Kierens, Professor at Aarhus University and leader of the FILTERSCAPE project, brought perspectives on water politics in Denmark and Mexico.
+Léa Lebeaupin-Salamon contributed from her research on water politics in Brazil.
+The event was moderated by Derek Pardue, co-founder of CEBRAGA.

 LACUA opened its 2026 programme with its first gathering of the year, featuring presentations by Steffen Köhn on digital culture in Cuba and Andrés Chaur on memory and post-conflict communities in Colombia.